3geek14/Realms/README.md

 only show you some ways of doing certain things that can be done in other ways.
 For the sake of consistency, please try to use the same methods shown here.

+There are many different types of markdown.
+The specific one we're using is Pandoc's version of markdown.
+Pandoc is a tool designed to convert between a lot of different formats, and its version of markdown has basically everything we want to use for the Omnibus.
+GitHub has its own version, which is very similar, but it's missing a couple things.

 As with many plaintext formats, a blank line is needed to create a new paragraph.
 The reason that a single new line won't create a new paragraph is so that we have the option to keep individual lines of code shorter.
 This isn't